AurelDeveloper/SwissMeteoStationsDB/README.md

-# SwissSnowFinderDB
+# SwissMeteoStationsDB

-Welcome to the SwissSnowFinderDB project!
-This Python and SQL initiative focuses on extracting CSV and JSON data, storing it in a database, and using SQL to connect ski stations with nearby weather stations.
-The algorithm determines optimal snow conditions for users and creates an API to send the optimal snow conditions to the App.
+In this repository, you'll find two Python scripts that fetch weather data from JSON and CSV files, storing it in an SQLite3 database.
+The scripts generate a view combining data from IMIS and SMN (VQHA80 & VQHA98) stations and another view with a summary of the data, allowing for calculations like total snowfall in the last hours or days.

 ## Features ⚙️

 - **Data Retrieval**: Extracting CSV and JSON data from URLs.
 - **Database Integration**: Efficient storage in an SQLite3 database.
-- **SQL Linkages**: Connecting ski stations with nearby weather stations for precise information.

-## ToDo 📋

-- **Optimal Conditions Algorithm**: Determining the best snow conditions based on various factors.
-- **App Notifications**: Users receive notifications about upcoming optimal ski conditions on their App.

-**⛔️(The app will be developed in another repository)**
+- **Combine Data**: Merge SMN and IMIS stations' weather data and generate another view with a time summary of the weather database.

 ## Data source 💾